pb-it/ark-cms/README.md

 ## Description

 Client-side rendered CMS application(JAM-stack) for usage with an API provided by a headless CMS backend

+# Current Status

+Current releases with major version 0.x.x are still a proof of concept of the system's architecture.

+Although it provides basic [CRUD][1] operations, it doesn't have any sort of security mechanism.

+See [Task List](#Task-List) or [Roadmap](#Roadmap) for futher progress.

 ## Usage / Getting Started